PowerDNS/pdns/docs/appendices/EOL.rst

 PowerDNS Authoritative Server 4.0 through 4.7, 3.x, and 2.x are End of Life.

+Please refer to the support `commitment <https://www.powerdns.com/support-commitment>`_ for details on which versions are supported.

 Note: Users with a commercial agreement with PowerDNS.com B.V. or Open-Xchange can receive support for releases which are End Of Life.
 If you are such a user, these EOL statements do not apply to you.

+Note that for the Open Source support channels, we only support the latest minor release of a release train.
+That means that we ask you to reproduce potential issues on the latest minor release first.

 .. list-table:: PowerDNS Authoritative Server Release Life Cycle
    :header-rows: 1